Bashar-Owainat/reading-notes/class05.md

 # Images, Color and Text

 - To add image to a web page use < img >
-- You must always specify a Xsrc attribute to indicate the source of an image and an alt attribute to describe the content of an image.
+- You must always specify a src attribute to indicate the source of an image and an alt attribute to describe the content of an image.
 - You should save images at the size you will be using them on the web page and in the appropriate format.

 ## color
-- Adding colors helps to convey the mmod and bring the life to your site.
+- Adding colors helps to convey the mood and bring the life to your site.
 - There are three ways to specify colors in CSS:
  - RGB values,
  - hex codes,